-A member of the magnolia family, the yellow cucumbertree (Magnolia acuminata var. subcordata) is medium-tall (50-80 ft) with straight trunk and spreading branches.
-Its elliptical leaves, dark green above and paler green below, are large (8-10 in) with pointed tips and wavy edges.
+A member of the magnolia family, the cucumbertree magnolia (Magnolia acuminata var. subcordata) is medium-tall with straight trunk and spreading branches.
+Its elliptical leaves, dark green above and paler green below, are large with pointed tips and wavy edges.
 The leaves shed each autumn.
-Its cup-shaped flower, about two-inches in diameter, has nine yellow-green upright petals.
+Its cup-shaped flower has yellow-green upright petals.
 Its fruit is a cylindrical cluster of berries, green at first and cucumber-shaped, and then maturing to red.
 It has a brown-gray furrowed bark.
 It is the only magnolia with furrowed bark and yellow-green flowers.
-The yellow cucumbertree is native to North America.
+The cucumber tree magnolia is native to North America.
 The subcordata is a smaller variate.
 The specific epithet describes the pointed leaf tips (acuminate).
 The genus name honors Pierre Magnol, French botanist (1638 – 1715).
 The specific epithet describes the pointed leaf tips (acuminate).
 The important in the the subcordate variety is the smaller shape and yellow flower color.
 The variety name subcordata, “almost heart-shaped” appear to refer to the shape of the leaf.

 Scientific Name (family and order): Magnolia acuminata var. subcordata (Spach)Dandy (Magnoliaceae, Magnoliales)

 Habit: A large shrub or busy tree, 20 – 30‘ high.

 Trunk/Stem: Stems are more pubescent than M. acuminata.

 Leaves: Deciduous, Simple, Alternate.
 The leaves 4 – 6” long, and 2 ½ to 3 ½” wide.
 They are more lustrous dark green above and more pubescent below than M. acuminata leaves.